Pain Disability Index

 Ask your patient to fill out the questionnaire.
 Tell them to rate how their pain has affected various aspects of their life on a scale of 0 to 10.

-Step Four: Analyze the results
+Step 4: Analyze the results

 Once your patient has completed the questionnaire, review their responses and analyze them in conjunction with other information.
 This will help you determine the level of disability caused by chronic pain and design an effective treatment plan.

-Pain Disability Index Scoring
+Pain Disability Index scoring and interpretation

 The Pain Disability Index comprises seven categories: family/home responsibilities, recreation, social activity, occupation, sexual behavior, self-care, and life-support activities.
 Each category has a 0-10 scale, with 0 indicating no disability and 10 representing total disability.

-The scores from each category are then added up to get a total score.
+The scores from each category are then added to get a total score.
 The range for the total score is 0-70, with 0 reflecting no disability and 70 reflecting the highest degree of disability.
 A higher score means a more significant disability due to pain.

 Note that the Pain Disability Index is not a diagnostic tool but is used to measure disability due to pain.
 You should utilize it with other information to help you better evaluate your patient's pain levels.